 In Montana, your nonprofit corporation must have three or more directors.

 The name of your nonprofit corporation must be distinguishable from the name of any other business entity on file with the Montana Secretary of State.
 To see if your proposed name is available, you can search Montana's name database on the Secretary of State's website.

-You will need to create and file nonprofit articles of incorporation with the Montana Secretary of State’s office.
+You will need to create and file nonprofit articles of incorporation with the Montana Secretary of State's office and pay the $20 filing fee (as of July 2020).
 The articles of incorporation contain basic information about your nonprofit, including:

-The Secretary of State has a sample nonprofit articles of incorporation form on its website which you can use to create your Montana nonprofit corporation.
+Check with the Secretary of State for a sample nonprofit articles of incorporation form which you can use to create your Montana nonprofit corporation.
 The articles form includes the minimal information needed to create a nonprofit corporation in Montana.
 It does not include certain language required by the IRS to obtain your federal tax-exempt status.

 To ensure you get 501(c)(3) tax-exempt status from the IRS, you will need to have additional specific language in your articles including:

 For more information on IRS requirements for tax exemption, see IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.
 Be sure to include the additional language required by the IRS for 501(c)(3) tax-exempt status.